victrme/Bonjourr/README.md

 * Dark mode
 * And more...

-Bonjourr is available in English, French, Swedish, Dutch, Polish, Russian and Chinese.
+Bonjourr is available in English, French, Swedish, Dutch, Polish, Portuguese (Brazil), Russian and Chinese.

 ## Install